mrakr564/PDF-LOCKED/README.md

 # Description:
-GitHub Usage Tool: PDF Lock is a powerful utility designed to enhance security and control over PDF documents within GitHub repositories.
-This tool integrates seamlessly with GitHub, offering robust features tailored for managing sensitive or proprietary PDF files shared on the platform.
+PDF Lock is a powerful utility designed to enhance security and control over PDF documents.
+This tool  managing sensitive or proprietary PDF files.